codazoda/buoy/README.md

 # Buoy

-A static file server for developers on MacOS.
+A static file server for web developers on MacOS.

 - Minimal
 - Starts automatically through launchd